 Co-working Space

 Co-working office space is an office concept that offers rentable office space or desks for small startup companies and entrepreneurs, though many traditional businesses are getting in on the co-working trend as well.
-With self-employment on the rise (40 percent of the US workforce by 2020), many freelancers are looking for alternative options to accommodate their office space needs.
+With self-employment on the rise, many freelancers are looking for alternative options to accommodate their office space needs.

 Co-working offices are taking the form of the new age officing experience.
 Open areas promote collaboration, social synergy, and detailed business interaction.
 Ideally, this form of officing would appeal to a person or entity that is unwilling or unable to pay the premium market rates for commercial space, does not have the flexibility to commit to a lease agreement, and or is looking for a space that is renewed on a month to month basis.